Helleristninger

 Boat petroglyphs at Alta, Norway (photos at Donsmaps.com) (10-2022)

-Steinn Stikkmann discovered how to use a wrought iron nail as a 'stabbing tool' (stikkvŒpen) to engrave relatively soft rocks in Melhus and Foss in central Norway.
-He practiced engraving by making round cup marks, and sets of matching shoe prints that never show a pattern of walking.
-He also tried engraving with a knife point on a few soft rock panels (Melhus, Hagen).
-His art is highly stylized and easy to recognize.
-He drew lots of boats, with two stems fore and two stems aft, like the Iron Age boat that was buried at Hjortspring, Denmark in about 350 BCE.
-But most of Stikkmann's boats were bigger and probably later versions of that design.
-He drew extremely thin horses, men with exaggerated calf muscles, long necks, and often with phallusesÑsometimes an obvious phallus, but otherwise disguised as a possible knife, sword, stick, or misplaced line.
+Steinn Stikkmann discovered how to use a nail as a 'stabbing tool' (stikkvpen) to engrave relatively soft rocks in Gauldalen in Tr¿ndelag, central Norway.
+Archaeologists have noted that the petroglyphs there are relatively crude.
+Stikkmann practiced engraving by making round cup marks and sets of matching shoe prints that never show a pattern of walking.
+He also tried engraving in Gauldalen with a knife point.
+He drew boats with two stems fore and two stems aft, like the Iron Age boat that was buried at Hjortspring, Denmark in about 350 BCE.
+But most of Stikkmann's boats were bigger, with upward curved prows.
+Such boats are usually thought to be Bronze Age types, but I think they were improvements on the Hjortspring design, and more seaworthy.

 Ingi Innrisser had the widest variety of motifs and artistic styles, and traveled the farthest.
 He worked from Finnmark (Alta, Slettnes) in the north to Oslo (Ekeberg) in the south, and from Vingen and Ausevik in the west to Russia (Kanozero, Vyg, Onega) in the east.
 He never went to southwest Norway or southern Sweden.
-He often drew cervids Ñ deer, reindeer, moose, or elk Ñ and decorated their bodies with various patterns, including geometric designs.
-He showed the internal organs of cervids in Sweden (Glšsa), and also on a trip in eastern Norway (Ekeberg, skollen), and one or more trips to Finnmark.
+He often drew unidentifiable cervids Ñ deer, reindeer, moose, or elk Ñ and decorated their bodies with various patterns, including geometric designs.
+He showed the internal organs of cervids in Sweden (Glsa), and also on a trip in eastern Norway (Ekeberg, skollen), and one or more trips to Finnmark.
 I think he got the idea of drawing internal organs from Oddr Omrisser, and they probably traveled together sometimes.
-Innrisser made elaborate story pictures: the migration of 100 cervids at Vingen and 30 at Gamnes, S‡mi people in Alta gathering domestic reindeer in corrals, men hunting cervids at NŠmforsen, men on skis hunting cervids and bears at Vyg and Kanozero, and fleets of boats harpooning beluga whales in the White Sea (Vyg).
+Innrisser made elaborate story pictures: the migration of 100 cervids at Vingen and 30 at Gamnes, Smi people in Alta gathering domestic reindeer in corrals, men hunting cervids at Nmforsen, men on skis hunting cervids and bears at Vyg and Kanozero, and fleets of boats harpooning beluga whales in the White Sea (Vyg).

 Omrisser was a naturalist, and his animal drawings were usually highly naturalistic.
 It is possible to identify the species of his cervids, birds, fish, and whales.
 He usually drew a line for the mouth, but no eye, and often ignored the feet.
 He sometimes showed internal organs.
+He put rhombic designs on many of his panels, including rhombs with a special 3D-effect (at Fngsjn, Hell, and Forselv).
+He rarely showed interactions among figures.
+However, at two sites (Bardal and Alta) he showed a large man with an erection approaching a diminutive woman.

 allankrill@gmail.com